stepianno/dsp/lessons/command_line/command_line_lecture.md

 ls -lh
 ```

 > What changed?
+File size is simplified for larger documents. e.g. 30824 bytes becomes 30K bytes

-If instead copying we just want to change the name of a file, we can do:
+If instead of copying we just want to change the name of a file, we can do:

 ```bash